History of NFL draft in Timeline

 Since 1993, only players who had planned to attend college but for various reasons could not, have been included in the supplemental draft.

-In 1995, the NFL Draft was held at The Theater at Madison Square Garden in New York City.
+1995: NFL Draft at The Theater at Madison Square Garden

-In 1998, the Pittsburgh Steelers tried to circumvent the salary cap involving offensive lineman Will Wolford.
+In 1998, the Pittsburgh Steelers attempted to circumvent the salary cap involving offensive lineman Will Wolford, which led to the forfeiture of a third-round pick in the 2001 NFL draft.

 In 2001, the Pittsburgh Steelers forfeited a third-round pick due to trying to circumvent the salary cap involving offensive lineman Will Wolford in 1998.